lucybot/jammin/README.md

 > curl -X POST $HOST/files -d '{"path": "foo.txt", "data": "hello"}'
 > curl -X POST $HOST/files -d '["foo.txt", "hello"]'
 ```
-See the Middleware section below for an example of how to safely expose fs
+See the Middleware section below for an example of how to more safely expose fs

 ### Database Operations